 **Bonus: Though it’s off the map, I want to tease another surprise.
 Be on the lookout for a new light feature in the train loop!

 I know you enjoy learning behind-the-scenes info about your favorite theme park.
 Me, too.
 So, I’m going to add a few more tidbits because I learned a TON as I was gathering content for this blog, and I think you’ll appreciate knowing this additional information.

 - We have more than doubled the number of live Christmas trees that we used to bring in for Smoky Mountain Christmas festival.
 And, previously, those trees ranged in height from four to seven feet.
 Now, the trees you’ll see range from six to 12 feet tall!
 The hillside in Rivertown Junction (just below the train tracks) is a great place to check out these evergreens because this space is loaded with about 40 that are light-scaped similar to the trees on Showstreet but with a soft amber glow rather than the jewel tones.

-- Speaking of trees, there are eight feature trees (not Christmas trees) throughout the park.
+- Speaking of trees, there are several feature trees (not Christmas trees) throughout the park.
 These trees are showstoppers, so you will notice them without me pointing them out.
 Each one is unique.
 It may be wrapped from trunk to the tips of every branch, or it may look like it is melting, or boast sparkling spheres or a lighting technique called supernovas.

 - Craftsman’s Valley is a continuation of the look and feel of Rivertown Junction.
-One of my favorite new features is the crab cluster lighting.
+One of my favorite features is the crab cluster lighting.
 Typically, a strand of lights has one bulb every six inches.
-With the new crab cluster, there are about 25 lights every six inches.
+With the crab cluster, there are about 25 lights every six inches.
 That’s a LOT more lights!